 Embedding Audio

-1. <p align="center"><audio src="https://wcln.ca/_LOR/course_files/Art09/audio/clip.mp3" controls="controls"></audio>
+1. Best in most cases: <p align="center"><audio src="https://wcln.ca/_LOR/course_files/Art09/audio/clip.mp3" controls="controls"></audio>

 Back to top